 - Vaatu manages to merge with Unalaq and rip Raava right out of Korra and destroy her.
 Even more, with every strike Unalaq laid onto Raava, all of the preceding Avatars begin to disintegrate, the last one of them being Wan.

 - The way Unalaq accomplishes this by showcasing his new state as a Humanoid Abomination.
 He is locked in a fight with Korra, then his neck starts shaking in an unnatural manner as if he's possessed, then Vaatu's tentacles emerge from his mouth and enter Korra's mouth, extracting Raava by physically pulling her out.

-- Unalaq tried killing Korra by crushing her in a crevasse.
+- Unalaq tried killing Korra by crushing her in an ice crevasse.

 - Unalaq successfully fuses with Vaatu and becomes a Dark Avatar, and then grows to giant proportions and starts laying waste to Republic City, acquiring a very terrifying-looking body in the process.

-- Korra's link to the past Avatars is gone.
-Even though Korra recovered Raava, they're never coming back.
+- Korra's link to the past Avatars and all their experience is gone.
+Even though Korra recovered Raava, they're never coming back, Aang included.
 She's now the first link in a new chain and she finds this terrifying

 - The things that Unavaatu does.
 Destroying ships and buildings, ripping off Aang's statue and throwing it in the ocean... and Pema let her young children watch it.
 Not to mention that the statue is of their grandfather.